Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

-If you find soy sauce that has been aged for three or four years, then you might be able to buy sauce that will be a bit thicker.
-Otherwise, you should always expect store-bought soy sauce to be fairly thin.
+If you find soy sauce that has been aged for three or four years, you might be able to buy sauce that will be a bit thicker.
+Otherwise, you should always expect store-bought options to be on the runny side.

 Those who want an authentic, thick soy sauce will be better off making their own.
-It’s satisfying to make your own soy sauce and it’ll turn out better than the commercial stuff.
+It’s satisfying to make it and it’ll turn out better than the commercial stuff.

 Making Soy Sauce Is a Bit Difficult

-Making soy sauce is a bit difficult, and this might make it so that you will prefer to buy soy sauce from the store.
-It takes quite a bit of time to properly make soy sauce.
+Making soy sauce is a bit difficult, and this might make it so that you will prefer to buy it from the store.
+It takes quite a bit of time to properly make it.

 The fermentation process is going to take up to six months.
 Since many people aren’t willing to put this amount of effort in, it might not be practical for you to make your own sauce.